The Shires at Stretton

 The Shires at Stretton has been converted from a former rectory and more recently a small hotel and provides an excellent, integrated setting in spacious grounds .

 Students who live at The Shires at Stretton are housed in individual study bedrooms in the main residential section of the main building.
-The students’ social and dining areas are friendly, comfortable and inviting with space for students to play games as well as having easy access to the quiet sensory rooms.
+The students’ social and dining areas are friendly, comfortable and inviting with space for students to play games as well as having easy access to quieter areas.

-The buildings and grounds are secure and students have full access to safely enclosed gardens.
+The buildings and grounds are secure and students have full access to safely enclosed gardens and play areas.
 The sensory garden provides a tranquil and peaceful setting for students to sit, play and relax, with fragrant and soothing flowers, as well as colourful and textured planting which provides interesting sounds, and encourages biodiversity.
-Students have access to a trampoline and swings and greatly enjoy taking turns on the go-karts.
+Students have access to a trampoline and swings and enjoy taking turns on the go-karts and other outdoor facilities.

 Meet The Team

 Staff at The Shires continually strive to improve all aspects of the provision so that students receive the highest standard of care and education possible.
 The Shires has been awarded a certificate from HMCI (Her Majesty’s Chief Inspector) in recognition of the fact that The Shires is deemed by Ofsted to be an outstanding provision.
 The Shires, in September 2014, became a directly licenced centre for the Duke of Edinburgh Award Scheme.
-It is also a registered centre for a number of awards including OCR and AQA.
-By the summer of 2016 The Shires aims to gain accreditation with the National Autistic Society (NAS) for excellence in its work with young people diagnosed with autism.
+It is also a registered centre for a number of awarding bodies such as OCR, AQA and more recently, Gateway qualifications, which offer the opportunity to customise a package of learning for each student, dependent on both their abilities, interests and aspirations.